djoole/couchpotato.provider.t411/README.md

 #How-to install

-Make an folder named quorks at your customs_plugin folder, which is located within your config folder.
+Make an folder named t411 at your customs_plugin folder, which is located within your config folder.
 See Settings->About->Directories (second folder is your config folder) for location.
 Place the init.py and main.py file inside this quorks folder

 #How-to use